HugoBlox/theme-academic-cv/content/home/resultmonth.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 1  # Order that this section will appear.

-title = "Result of the month: 2019-10, #B03"
+title = "Result of the month: 2019-11: A07-A08"
-subtitle = "A change in body mass index (i.e., weight loss after bariatric surgery) systematically decreases head motion during MRI.
-This call for a rigorous control for within-scanner head motion to enable valid results of neuroimaging outcomes."
+subtitle = "Network-Specific Synchronization of Electrical Slow-Wave Oscillations Regulates Sleep Drive in Drosophila"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.